GIScience/openrouteservice/docs/documentation/travel-speeds/Country-Speeds.md

 grand_parent: Documentation
 parent: Travel Speeds
 nav_order: 4
-title: Country Speed Sets
+title: Country Speeds
 ---

-# Country Speed Sets
+# Country-specific Speeds
 As there are various traffic regulations in different countries.
 If [maximum speed](http://wiki.openstreetmap.org/wiki/Key:maxspeed) tag is not given in openstreetmap, we adjust the maximum speed according to the following key values taken from [country specific speed limits](http://wiki.openstreetmap.org/wiki/Speed_limits).

 _(all Values in km/h)_